China iron ore pulls back from record high amid doubts on rally

-MANILA Iron ore futures in China fell more than 2 percent on Thursday, sliding further from a record high reached on Tuesday, amid doubts on the strength of the rally in the steelmaking raw material given plentiful stocks at Chinese ports.
+MANILA, Feb 23 Iron ore futures in China ticked down on Thursday, sliding further from a record high reached on Tuesday, amid doubts on the strength of the rally in the steelmaking raw material given plentiful stocks at Chinese ports.

 "The rally to the highest level since 2014 has occurred at the same time as stocks have been rising, which has caused some producers to question the sustainability of the rise," ANZ analysts said in a note.